 Social Distancing in Peru

-Restaurants, supermarkets, grocery stores and banks are open at 80% occupancy.
-Other establishments, including salons, spas, gyms, and churches are open at 50% occupancy.
-You will likely see a percentage of empty seats if an interprovincial bus trip is part of your itinerary.
+Restaurants, supermarkets, grocery stores and banks are once again open at 100% occupancy.
+Other establishments, including salons, spas, gyms, and churches are also open at 100% occupancy.

-PeruRail’s service to Machu Picchu is running at 100 percent capacity because its wagons — the Vistadome and Expedition trains — are equipped with state-of-the-art HEPA air sterilizing filter systems.
+PeruRail’s service to Machu Picchu is running at 100 percent capacity.
+Its wagons — the Vistadome and Expedition trains — are equipped with state-of-the-art HEPA air sterilizing filter systems.